neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ***Q4: Based on the information given, what do you think could be the sign stimulus that releases mating FAPs in the male bee?
 Name at least two potential alternatives.***

-***Q5: Under the assumption that behaviors are adaptations, what is the paradox exhibited by this example of solitary bee mating behavior?***
+***Q5: Under the assumption that behaviors are "adaptations", what is the paradox in this example?***

-***Q6: Brainstorm potential selective pressures effecting the existence of this mating behavior (sign stimulus : FAP pair) in male bees***
+***Q6: Brainstorm potential "selective pressures" affecting the existence of this "sign stimulus - FAP pair" in male bees***

 ⏸️ PAUSE here for class-wide discussion